Gallbladder cancer is a disease in which malignant (cancer) cells form in the tissues of the gallbladder.

 Tests that examine the gallbladder and nearby organs are used to detect (find), diagnose, and stage gallbladder cancer.

-Procedures that create pictures of the gallbladder and the area around it help diagnose gallbladder cancer and show how far the cancer has spread.
+Procedures that make pictures of the gallbladder and the area around it help diagnose gallbladder cancer and show how far the cancer has spread.
 The process used to find out if cancer cells have spread within and around the gallbladder is called staging.